godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

     func load_new_scene(new_scene_path):
         get_tree().change_scene(new_scene_path)

-As you can see, it's really quite small and simple.
-As this part progresses we will keeping adding complexities to ``Global.gd``, but for now all it really is doing is holding two variables for us, and abstracting how we change scenes.
+As you can see, it's quite small and simple.
+As this part progresses we will keeping adding complexities to ``Global.gd``, but for now all it is doing is holding two variables for us, and abstracting how we change scenes.

 * ``mouse_sensitivity``: The current sensitivity for our mouse, so we can load it in ``Player.gd``.
 * ``joypad_sensitivity``: The current sensitivity for our joypad, so we can load it in ``Player.gd``.